MiniZinc/libminizinc/en/minizinc_ide.rst

 Adding new solvers
 ++++++++++++++++++

-The example in :numref:`fig-ide-preferences` shows a potential configuration for Gecode, which was installed in ``/home/me/gecode``.
+The example in :numref:`fig-ide-preferences` shows a potential configuration for the or-tools solver, which was installed in ``/Users/me/or-tools``.

 .. _fig-ide-preferences:

 .. figure:: figures/ide-preferences.jpg
-    :figwidth: 500px
+    :width: 500px

+    Adding a new solver

 Each solver needs to be given